UX Design Processes

 4. Implement UX Best Practices Strategically

-● Progressive disclosure: Use progressive disclosure to reveal information progressively, to keep the user's cognitive load low and encourage continued interaction without overwhelming them.
+● Progressive disclosure: Use progressive disclosure to reveal information progressively—and keep the user's cognitive load low and encourage continued interaction without overwhelming them.

-● Simplified interfaces: Design interfaces that minimize the number of elements, focusing on core functionalities to enhance usability and reduce clutter.
+● Simplified interfaces: Design interfaces that cut down on the number of elements—with a focus on core functionalities to boost the usability and reduce clutter.

-● Accessibility and inclusivity: Ensure that all users, including those with disabilities, can use the product effectively.
-This also means to adhere to accessibility standards like WCAG and integrate features that enhance usability for everyone.
+● Accessibility and inclusivity: Make sure that all users—including those with disabilities—can use the product effectively.
+This means to adhere to accessibility standards like WCAG, too, and integrate features that enhance usability—for everyone.

 Vitaly Friedman, Senior UX Consultant, European Parliament, and Creative Lead, Smashing Magazine explains progressive disclosure in this video: